Glasgow: Politics

-Geography
+Geography and climate

 Glasgow is located on the banks of the River Clyde, in West Central Scotland.
 Another important river is the Kelvin, a tributary of the River Clyde, whose name was used in creating the title of Baron Kelvin the renowned physicist for whom the SI unit of temperature, Kelvin, is named.
 The burgh of Glasgow was historically in Lanarkshire, but close to the border with Renfrewshire.
 When elected county councils were established in 1890, Glasgow was deemed capable of running its own affairs and so was excluded from the administrative area of Lanarkshire County Council, whilst remaining part of Lanarkshire for lieutenancy and judicial purposes.

 The burgh was substantially enlarged in 1891 to take in areas from both Lanarkshire and Renfrewshire where the urban area had grown beyond the old burgh boundary.
 In 1893, the burgh became its own county for lieutenancy and judicial purposes too, being made a county of itself.
 From 1975 to 1996 the city was part of Strathclyde Region, with the city's council becoming a lower-tier district council.
 Strathclyde was abolished in 1996, since when the city has again been responsible for all aspects of local government, being one of the 32 council areas in Scotland.

-Location

-Glasgow is located in the central belt of Scotland.

-Climate

-Despite its northerly latitude, similar to that of Moscow, Glasgow's climate is classified as oceanic (Köppen Cfb).

-Data is available online for 3 official weather stations in the Glasgow area: Paisley, Abbotsinch and Bishopton.
-All are located to the west of the city, in neighbouring Renfrewshire.